-Thus, advocates of providing disaster grants to small businesses generally focus on FEMA or the SBA.
-Advocates of enlisting FEMA to administer the program argue that FEMA already has grant processing operations in place, making it relatively easier to expand the operations to include small businesses disaster grants rather than establishing new grant-making operations within SBA.
-They also argue that having FEMA administer the small business disaster grant program may limit duplication of administrative functions between FEMA and SBA.
-It would also provide access to FEMA's Disaster Relief Fund (DRF) which, as of July 31, 2020, had roughly \$74 billion for disaster assistance activities.59
+Thus, prior to COVID-19, advocates of providing disaster grants to small businesses generally focused on FEMA or the SBA.
+Advocates of enlisting FEMA to administer the program argued that FEMA already has grant processing operations in place, making it relatively easier to expand the operations to include small businesses disaster grants rather than establishing new grant-making operations within the SBA.
+They also argued that having FEMA administer the small business disaster grant program may limit duplication of administrative functions between FEMA and the SBA.
+It would also provide access to FEMA's Disaster Relief Fund (DRF) which, as of July 31, 2020, had roughly \$74 billion for disaster assistance activities.58

-In contrast, advocates of using the SBA to administer the program argue that it already has a framework in place to evaluate business disaster needs and disaster loan eligibility.
+In contrast, advocates of using the SBA to administer the program argued that it already has a framework in place to evaluate business disaster needs and disaster loan eligibility.